How Much Does a Ductless Heat Pump Installation Cost in 2025?

 ---|---|---|

-1 (single) | 5,000 – 42,000 | $1,500 – $5,000 |
+1 (single) | 5,000–42,000 | $1,500–$5,000 |

-2 (dual) | 14,000 – 48,000 | $3,100 – $8,300 |
+2 (dual) | 14,000–48,000 | $3,100–$8,300 |

-3 (triple) | 21,000 – 54,000 | $6,200 – $11,000 |
+3 (triple) | 21,000–54,000 | $6,200–$11,000 |

-4 | 28,000 – 78,000 | $8,000 – $14,000 |
+4 | 28,000–78,000 | $8,000–$14,000 |

-5 | 35,000 – 78,000 | $12,000 – $16,000 |
+5 | 35,000–78,000 | $12,000–$16,000 |

-Professional HVAC installation runs $500 to $2,000 for a typical installation, depending on the number of zones.
+Professional HVAC system installation costs $500 to $2,000 in most cases, depending on the number of zones.
 Large, complex installs might cost up to $5,000 for labor alone.
-That's about 30% to 50% of a mini-split cost.
-You'll usually hire an HVAC pro, but you may also require an electrician or a carpenter.
-A few points to remember when pricing your project include the following:
+That's about 30% to 50% of the total cost of a mini-split.
+Installation typically takes five to 16 hours, but large multi-zoned installs may take longer.
+Your HVAC pro may also need the help of an electrician or a carpenter.

 HVAC professionals typically charge about $75 to $150 per hour.
-You'll usually call them to install a mini-split heat pump system since it's an HVAC system.
+You'll usually call them to install a mini-split heat pump system because it's an HVAC system.
 They'll also be able to give you quotes and ideas for alternatives to a mini-split.

+Carpenters might cut holes or alter walls to accommodate the cassette systems or refrigerant lines.
 You’ll need a pass-through hole for the lines that connect the indoor and outdoor units.
+You may also need to hire a siding specialist for custom siding work.

-Electricians charge about $50 to $100 per hour or about $300 to $700 for this project.
+Hiring an electrician costs about $50 to $100 per hour or $300 to $700 for this project.
 Heat pumps require their own dedicated 220-volt circuit.
 Running a new circuit may also require you to budget for the cost of upgrading your electrical box.
+In some places, you may be able to have your HVAC installer do this work.
+However, most locations require a licensed electrician to install the electrical circuit.

 The location of your installation can affect how long the project takes.
 The higher the complexity and more inaccessible the areas your pro needs to reach, the more you’ll end up paying in labor and added material costs.
 Expect to pay around $10 to $20 per foot for materials.

-Please note the following:
+Take note of the following:

 Higher floor installations require more conduit and wiring.